edopast/HITCH8/README.md

 - SUBI: register minus 8-bit immediate (8 bits reg);
 - LDW: load from RAM memory to a register (8 or 16 bits);
 - STW: store content of a register to RAM memory (8 or 16 bits);
+- LDWSP: load from RAM memory to a register (8 or 16 bits).
+Address of Stack Pointer;
+- STWSP: store content of a register to RAM memory (8 or 16 bits).
+Address of Stack Pointer;
-- BRZ: branch to program instruction if register (8, 16 or 32 bits) = 0
+- BRZ: branch to program instruction if register (8, 16 or 32 bits) = 0;
-- BRG: branch to program instruction if register (8, 16 or 32 bits) > 0
+- BRG: branch to program instruction if register (8, 16 or 32 bits) > 0;
-- BRGE: branch to program instruction if register (8, 16 or 32 bits) >= 0
+- BRGE: branch to program instruction if register (8, 16 or 32 bits) >= 0;
-- BRL: branch to program instruction if register (8, 16 or 32 bits) < 0
+- BRL: branch to program instruction if register (8, 16 or 32 bits) < 0;
-- BRLE: branch to program instruction if register (8, 16 or 32 bits) <= 0
+- BRLE: branch to program instruction if register (8, 16 or 32 bits) <= 0;
+- JMP: unconditional jump to instruction;
-- MOV: move content of general-purpose register to another one, (8, 16 or 32 bits)
+- MOV: move content of general-purpose register to another one, (8, 16 or 32 bits);
-- MOVI: move 8bit or 16bit number to general-purpose register
+- MOVI: move 8bit or 16bit number to general-purpose register;
-- ADDSP: add 8-bit immediate to stack Pointer
+- ADDSP: add 8-bit immediate to stack Pointer;
-- SUBSP: subtract 8-bit immediate to stack Pointer
+- SUBSP: subtract 8-bit immediate to stack Pointer;
-- MOVSP: move value of stack pointer to another register
+- MOVSP: move value of stack pointer to another register;
-- RESSP: reset stack pointer
+- RESSP: reset stack pointer;

 ## Credits